 Glacier National Park is full of amazing views and hikes, no matter which area of the park you choose to visit.
 Many visitors stay in Kalispell, which provides easy access to West Glacier.
 However, this guide will focus on East Glacier.
 This is ideal for anyone staying in Many Glacier, St. Mary, or Two Medicine.
 This is also ideal for those who are traveling on a budget and stay in Cut Bank, which is an hour further east of East Glacier.

-In East Glacier, you’ll find several alpine lakes and some hiking options.
+On the eastern side of Glacier National Park, you’ll find several alpine lakes and some hiking options.
 Plus, get out on the water and take a boat tour of one of the three lakes.
 And yes, it is possible to do all of this with a one day East Glacier Itinerary.

 One Day East Glacier Itinerary